Hessbrees/RemoteTool/README.md

 # RemoteTool
-Tool for deploy changes in cloud remote files from one enviroment to another
+Tool for fast deploy changes in cloud remote keys from one enviroment to another